joni-sadler/Doctor-Finder/README.md

 # Methodology and Languages

-The stack for this project is built around React.Js, Redux, Node.Js.
-The server is built with RESTful endpoints and all data is stored in MongoDB.
+The stack for this project includes React, Redux, Node/Express.
+The server is uses RESTful endpoints and all data is stored in MongoDB.

 # Patient Use